FISHARMNIC/CodingLang/README.md

 ---

 ### What is This?
 This program takes code that you write and compiles it into assembly language.
 The out-file is then assembled and linked with a bootloader so that it can run freestanding!
+Keep in mind, the compiler is written in javascript.
+The program `index.js` holds your code under the string `mycode`.

 ### Requirements
 1. gnu gas / linux binutils
 2. xorriso
 3. qemu
 4. grub cli tools
-5. nodeJS newest version
+5. nodeJS newest version (Important! this program uses prototype functions that are only present in the newest version)
 6. Kali linux for WSL (if on windows)

 ### How To?